mehulagg/gitlab_test/doc/development/documentation/feature_flags.md

 > - [Introduced](link-to-issue) in GitLab 12.0.
 > - It's deployed behind a feature flag, disabled by default.
 > - It's disabled on GitLab.com.
-> - It's able to be enabled or disabled per-project.
 > - It's not recommended for production use.
 > - To use it in GitLab self-managed instances, ask a GitLab administrator to [enable it](#anchor-to-section). **(CORE ONLY)**